heyqule/enemy_race_manager/doc/Boss_Mode.md

 - Spawn regular spawners / defenses every nauvis day.  within radius of 128.
 - It will perform long range siege attack on player structures (miner, rocket-silos, artillery) every nauvis day.
 A 5 radius attack that does 1000 damage.

-#### When the base is despawned or dead.
+#### When the base is despawned
 - Boss base despawns after some time.
-It will send 3 nukes like attack around your base. (miner, rocket-silos, artillery)
+It will spawn a 2x size group to attack your base.

+#### When the base is killed by force
-- Beating a boss group will spawn an unkillable infinite chest with low-mid level intermediate products for 30 nauvis days (210 minutes, 3 and half hours).
+- Beating a boss group will spawn an unkillable infinite chest with low-mid level intermediate products for 14 nauvis days (97mins, one and half hours).

 ##Boss Tiers
 - T1